egr314team311/team311/Final_Report.md

 Each sketch was created from a carefully written prompt given to an artificial intelligence image generator.
 We were pleased with the results, however the image is not as accurate as we would've hoped.
 Aftera lot of deliberation, the final results are shown below.
 The artificial intelligence was not good at printing words into the images, so we've decided to ignore them in our description and presentation of the images.

-1. WeatherWizard: Atmospheric Magic Station
+Figure 5: WeatherWizard: Atmospheric Magic Station

 ![Figure_2_Design_Ideation](https://github.com/egr314team311/team311.github.io/assets/157044424/0cfb7c5f-4529-41fe-8903-dfff6ef428d4)

-2. ClimateCourier: Data Delivery System
+Figure 6: ClimateCourier: Data Delivery System

 ![Figure_3_Design_Ideation](https://github.com/egr314team311/team311.github.io/assets/157044424/a1b6b207-f0f0-4cd9-bb62-a915f3a7d01e)

-3. WeatherBackPack: Sensor Built Backpack
+Figure 7: WeatherBackPack: Sensor Built Backpack

 ![Figure_4_Design_Ideation](https://github.com/egr314team311/team311.github.io/assets/157044424/c5bbd2ea-e7a0-4d5e-b4a5-9caacb8e681e)